In the last 5 years, startup activity has gained immense velocity.

 It can be a free one hour video training or calling your signups or leaving them voicemails.
 Or, it could even mean visiting your customers like Steli Efti from Close.io does.

-2. Tinder hacking its growth with hyper-local college parties – Tinder is a dating app with over 50 million users.
+2. Tinder growth hacking by hanging at hyper-local college parties – Tinder is a dating app with over 50 million users.

-But, to acquire users in the first year, they didn’t rely on advertising or target viral growth.
+But, to acquire users in the first year, they didn’t rely on advertising, social media marketing or target viral growth.
 They conducted exclusive frat parties at colleges and allowed entrance to only those college students who downloaded the application.

 While it seems counterintuitive, Tinder managed to sign up hundreds of local singles that belonged to their target audience.
 And, with more density in a particular locality, Tinder got more engagement and downloads.

 Growth hacking isn’t an entirely new thing.
-You saw how Hotmail captured a massive amount of users long before the term would be coined.
-Social media platforms like Facebook and LinkedIn were also obsessed with user growth and engagement.
+You saw how Hotmail captured an enormous amount of users long before the term growth hacker would be coined.
+Social media platforms like Facebook and LinkedIn were also at the forefront of growth hacking, obsessed with user growth and engagement.

-I would recommend that your startup adopt a growth hacking mindset and focus on crafting a data-driven marketing strategy.
-Start with one hack from the article that suits the current stage of your business.
+I would recommend that your startup adopt a growth hacker mindset and focus on crafting a data-driven marketing strategy.
+Start with one growth hacking strategy from this article that suits the current stage of your business.

 Remember that growth will involve a lot of tests and hustle.
 It’s a complex process that can’t be limited to hiring one growth hacker for your company and hoping for the best.